 - Rinse chickpeas in lot of water.
 Soak them overnight to 8 hours in water.

-- Next morning, rinse them and add to a pressure cooker along with 1½ cup water.
+- Add to a pressure cooker along with 1½ cup water.

 - optional – Add a tea bag or dried amla or tea decoction.